UiP9AV6Y/dockerfiles/confgit/README.md

   Local directory to place the repository content.
 Defaults to the current working directory.
+* *CONFGIT_SUBMODULES*

+  Git submodules are only initialized if this variable is defined.
 * *CONFGIT_NO_HOOK*

   Omit the execution of the *confgit* hook from the